 Management issues identified through the process of evaluating effectiveness are discussed at Board of Directors meetings by Corporate Directors and Audit & Supervisory Board members with a diversity of opinions and experience.
 Aside from Board of Directors meetings, separate off-site meetings are also held as an opportunity for focused discussion away from individual matters for resolution.

 Approach to Risk Management

-In order to promote more effective risk management, TEL is working to strengthen its systems throughout the entire company.TEL has established a dedicated risk management organization within the General Affairs Department at our headquarters to promote enterprise risk management.
-This organization identifies key risks by analyzing various risks in our business activities such as compliance risk, human resource and labor risk and business continuity risks.
-Once critical risks have been specified, it can monitor the respective departments responsible and support risk management activities.
-Their status is regularly reported to the Board of Directors and the Audit and Supervisory Board.
+In order to promote more effective risk management, TEL carries out enterprise risk management through a body established within the General Affairs Department at its headquarters.
+This body supervises risk management, analyzing a wide range of risks arising in business activities (such as compliance risk, human resource and labor risk, and business continuity risks) to identify key risks.
+It then monitors the management of these risks by the respective departments responsible and supports their risk management activities.
+The status of these activities is regularly reported to the Board of Directors and the Audit & Supervisory Board.

 Auditing by the Internal Audit Department

-Business Continuity Plans (BCP)
+Business Continuity Plans (BCPs)

-Mental Health, Long Work Hours and Harassment
+Mental Health, Long Work Hours, and Harassment

 Compliance Systems and Initiatives